logdna/logdna-cli/README.md

 ```

 ## Developer Logs
 Logs for troubleshooting during development are included.
-These will pipe to both console and [LogDNA](https://www.logdna.com/).
+These logs will pipe to console and optionally to [LogDNA](https://www.logdna.com/).

-Switch dev logs on via the `-d` or `--dev` flag
+Switch dev logs on via the `-d` or `--dev` flag.

 In order to pipe the developer logs to LogDNA, you should set the account API Key using `LOGDNA_API_KEY` environment variable.
 Otherwise, dev logs will only been seen in the console.

-Currently the coverage is limited to index.js and more heavily in --timeframe, --from and --to.
+Currently the coverage is limited to index.js and more heavily in `--timeframe`, `--from` and `--to`.

 ## Contributing